 For the final part of the lab, each group will be assigned a random angle between 0° and 45°.
-Your job is to calculate the total horizontal distance (\pm the uncertainty in the distance) that the ball will travel.
-You will then clamp your launcher in place on one of the lab tables, set the launcher to fire at the designated angle, and place a target on the floor where you think the ball will land.
-The size of the target should reflect the uncertainty in the predicted distance.
-Then shoot the plastic ball across the room.
-How well do your results agree with the predicted distance, taking into account the uncertainty?
+You will clamp your launcher in place on one of the lab tables, set the launcher to fire at the designated angle, and shoot the plastic ball across the room.
+Your job is to calculate the total horizontal distance that the ball will travel.
+You will be given a small target to place on the floor at the point where your group believes the ball will land.